cbratkovics/nba-ai-system/README.md

 ## 🤝 Contributing & Collaboration

-This project represents a **completed, production-ready system** with proven business value.
+This project represents a **completed, production-ready system** with demonstrated technical performance and potential business value.
 Contributions are welcome for enhancements and extensions.

 ### 🛠️ **Development Priorities**
 1. **API Improvements**: Enhanced endpoints and documentation